Table of Contents

 mac format character: '\r'

-Include the /archive/path hierarchy in the working set.
+Include the /workspace/path hierarchy in the working set.
 See also the -E option.
 The longest path takes precedence.

 -hHost